mottaquikarim/pycontent/content/topics/tuples_sets.md

 print(8 in set1) # False
 ```

 Unfortunately, you CANNOT use operators if you want to check the membership of multiple elements at the same time.
-For that you can use `.issubset()`.
+For that you can use `smaller.issubset(larger)`.
 Note that it will only evaluate to `True` if ALL elements in the smaller set are contained in the larger set.

 ```python
 set1 = {1,2,3,4,5}